readthedocs/blog/read-the-docs-is-hiring.rst

 Read the Docs is hiring!
 =========================

+.. note:: Thanks for everyone who has applied.
+We are in the process of choosing a candidate, and applications are now closed.

 Thanks to our successful `fundraiser <http://blog.readthedocs.com/fundraising-wrapup/>`_, we have the ability to pay people to work on Read the Docs.